RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 **lr-snes9x** is an optional emulator that has proper Satellaview emulation, MSU-1 hack support, and is the most accurate SNES emulator available on the Raspberry Pi, but an overclocked RPi3B or stock RPi3B+ are recommended to avoid slowdown in most regular games.
 This emulator is generally too demanding for SFX/SA1/SFX2 games and an overclocked RPi3B+ is recommended for attempting full speed emulation of said games.

-**lr-snes9x2002** is the default emulator for the RPi1 and RPi0: expect inaccurate emulation.
-With this emulator, full speed emulation of SFX/SA1/SFX2 games is not possible on a RPi1 or a RPi0, expect some regular games not to run full speed on a RPi0, and do not expect full speed emulation for any game on a RPi1.
+**lr-snes9x2002** is the default emulator for the RPi0 and RPi1: expect inaccurate emulation.
+With this emulator, full speed emulation of SFX/SA1/SFX2 games is not possible on a RPi0 or a RPi1, expect some regular games not to run full speed on a RPi0, and do not expect full speed emulation for any game on a RPi1.

+**PiSNES** is an optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 or RPi1 in lr-snes9x2002, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

+**snes9x-rpi** is an optional emulator that is identical to PiSNES in that it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.
+Where this emulator differs is that it does have the option of exiting the emulator by using Select+Start and requires a keyboard to exit.

 ## ROMS